InteropIO/finsemble-notifications/README.md

     "servicesConfig": {
         ...
         "notifications": {
+            // Broadcast any notifications that match this filter to the Notication Web API to appear in the OS.
+            // See 'Receiveing Notifications' for more details "proxyToWebAPiFilter": {
+                "include": [{
+                    "type": "web"
+                }],
+                "exclude": []
+            },

             // If the service needs to add dismiss actions to the button.
 The text will default
             // to the value set here as a last resort.
 There is a hardcoded value if this not set.
             "defaultDismissButtonText": "Dismiss",